 Yemen is ”one step” from famine, pleads UN Special Envoy for Yemen Ismail Ould Cheikh Ahmed, who notes that ”21 million people are in need of humanitarian assistance” due to the current conflict in the country.
 These are frightening figures when considering that the total population of Yemen is 24 million.

-A truce is being discussed during the holy month of Ramadan or what is left of it, to allow the 99-per cent Muslim country to at least fast in peace.
+A truce is being discussed during the holy month of Ramadan or what is left of it, to allow the 99-percent Muslim country to at least fast in peace.
 Ramadan is the ninth month in the Islamic calendar, during which Muslims fast in commemoration of when their holy book, the Quran, was first revealed to Prophet Muhammed.

-But long before the crisis and the conflict hit the country, Yemenis used to enjoy Ramadan nights.
+But long before the crisis and the conflict-hit the country, Yemenis used to enjoy Ramadan nights.
 The country was also famous for its cuisine, and this post is a tribute to the culinary traditions of Yemen during Ramadan.
-What is also interesting is that every city in Yemen has its own specialities even for Ramadan.
+What is also interesting is that every city in Yemen has its own specialties even for Ramadan.
 So if you one day get the chance to be invited to an Iftar (fast-breaking meal) by someone originally from Aden, it might differ from if you were on a table prepared by someone from Sanaa and so on.

-Like many other Muslims, Yemenis first break their fast in the evening by eating dates, which have been known historically for helping people in the desert sustain long hot days as they are rich in calcium, phosphorus, iron, sodium, sulfur and chlorine and various vitamins.
+Like many other Muslims, Yemenis first break their fast in the evening by eating dates, which have been known historically for helping people in the desert sustain long hot days as they are rich in calcium, phosphorus, iron, sodium, sulfur and chloride and various vitamins.